Brighton Pier

 The Royal Pavilion

-The Royal Pavilion, two minutes on foot from the seafront, is George IV’s seaside pleasure palace completed in 1822.
-The exterior combines Indian Mughal and Ottoman architecture.
-The interior is Chinese Regency: an elaborate fantasy of flying dragons, painted silk, and faux-bamboo furniture that bears no relationship to anything actually Chinese but was considered convincing in 1820.
-John Nash designed the exterior; the interior fittings were almost entirely the work of Frederick Crace and Robert Jones.
-Admission is £15.
-The Pavilion is open daily; the upper floors where the king slept are accessible and the state rooms have been restored to their original decorative scheme.
+The Royal Pavilion, two minutes from the seafront, is George IV’s seaside pleasure palace completed in 1822.
+The exterior is Indian Mughal and Ottoman.
+The interior is Chinese Regency – an elaborate fantasy of flying dragons, painted silk, and faux-bamboo furniture that bears no particular resemblance to anything actually Chinese but was considered convincing in 1820.
+Admission is GBP 15.
+The state rooms have been restored to their original decorative scheme and the upper floors are accessible.

-Trains from London Victoria and London Bridge to Brighton run every 10-15 minutes.
-The journey from London Bridge takes 55-60 minutes; the fare booked in advance runs £10-18 each way depending on timing.
-Brighton station is 10 minutes on foot from the seafront; follow the hill down and you will arrive at the Palace Pier within 15 minutes.
+Trains from London Victoria and London Bridge to Brighton run every 10 to 15 minutes.
+The journey from London Bridge takes 55 to 60 minutes; fares booked in advance run GBP 10 to 18 each way.
+Brighton station is 10 minutes on foot from the seafront.